 Jumping on an engineering leadership role at a new company is overwhelming.

 You want to do your best, learn quickly and make good decisions.
 You know that the expectations are high.

 But even if you try to do your best, you will make mistakes.

 So, what are the crucial things you need to pay attention to?
-What can you learn from other tech leaders’ mistakes and successes?
+What can you learn from other engineering leaders’ mistakes and successes?
 How can you make this transition as successful as possible?